mthli/Cracker/README.md

 Cracker
 =======

-Collect `UncaughtException` when your android app crash.
+Collect `UncaughtException` when your Android App crash.

 ## How to use the source code?